-- (i) Assets and liabilities are translated at the closing exchange rates at the date of the balance sheet: - (ii) Income and expenses are translated at average exchange rates (unless the average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated using the exchange rates at the dates of the transactions); and - (iii) All resulting currency translation differences are recognised in the foreign currency translation reserve.
+- (i) Assets and liabilities are translated at the closing exchange rates at reporting date; - Income and expenses are translated at average exchange rates (unless the average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated using the exchange rates at the dates of the transactions); and - (iii) All resulting currency translation differences are recognised in the foreign currency translation reserve.

-Goodwill and fair value adjustments arising on the acquisition of foreign operations on or after 1 April 2005 are treated as assets and liabilities of the foreign operations and translated at the closing rates at the date of the balance sheet.
+Goodwill and fair value adjustments arising on the acquisition of foreign operations on or after 1 April 2005 are treated as assets and liabilities of the foreign operations and translated at the closing rates at the reporting date.
 For acquisitions prior to 1 April 2005, the exchange rates at the dates of acquisition are used.